 This layer is easy.
 You will break up the graham crackers and crush them.
 You can use a food processor or I often use a storage bag and my rolling pin to crush them.
 Add in the brown sugar which is optional, we have tried it with and without.

 Melt the butter in a pan.
 Now if you use your food processor, add the graham crackers and sugar together to crush.
 Then add butter directly in the mix and turn the processor on to mix the butter into the crumbs.
 If you use a bag like me, add the crumbs and sugar to the melted butter in the pan.

-Place into the 8 or 9 inch dish and pack it down.
+Place into your dish and pack it down.

 Making the cream cheese layer